 Test Yoursel f

-I and the second second 1.
-What is electric current?
+1. What is electric current?

-KIE .
 2. What is electric circuit?

 3. When does electricity flow?

 4. What is the purpose of a switch?

 5. What are open circuit and closed circuit?

 You already kno w:

 • simple connections.